-1422 Gender Related Conflicts, Healing & Transformation in the Korean Church liberation.
+1422 Gender Related Conflicts, Healing & Transformation in the Korean Church

+This course examines conflicts arising from social and religious gender constructions in the Korean church and society and considers how Christian ministry may contribute to healing and liberation.
 The course further explores social values, cultural and religious symbolism, gender stereotypes and taboos, Contemporary feminist discourse in gender and religion will be introduced and the patriarchal ideology and practice of both Confucianism and Christianity in Korean contexts will be also analyzed.